StaxWP/visibility-logic-elementor/readme.txt

 2. Select a widget, section, or container
 3. Go to the **Visibility** tab (or Advanced → Visibility Control)
 4. Enable conditions and configure your display rules
-5. Save — elements are shown or hidden on the live site based on your rules
+5. Save: elements are shown or hidden on the live site based on your rules

 = More from StaxWP =
-- [BuddyBuilder — BuddyPress Builder for Elementor](https://staxwp.com/go/buddybuilder) — Build stunning BuddyPress communities with Elementor.
+- [BuddyBuilder](https://staxwp.com/go/buddybuilder): Build stunning BuddyPress communities with Elementor.

 = Privacy Policy =
 We use Appsero SDK to collect some telemetry data upon user's confirmation.
 This helps us troubleshoot problems faster and make product improvements.